 This report would not be possible without the cooperation of the agencies and organizations contributing groundwater data to the "Quality-Assessed Agrichemical Contaminant Database for Nebraska Groundwater", most notably the State's 23 Natural Resources Districts.
 The University of Nebraska must be thanked for their on-going work on the Database and attention to detail in assessing the quality of data presented for inclusion.
-Thanks to Sam Capps and Ryan Chapman, NDEQ, for most of the maps and data analysis for this report, while Marty Link and Rob Tobin, NDEQ, helped with editing.
-Most importantly, special thanks to Tom Lamberson for his leadership and guidance in making the expansion of the groundwater monitoring network possible.
-Direct any questions regarding this report to David Miesbach, Groundwater Unit, NDEQ, at (402) 471-4982.
+Thanks to Sam Capps, Tatiana Davila, and Ryan Chapman, NDEE, for most of the maps and data analysis for this report, while Marty Link, helped with editing.
+Direct any questions regarding this report to David Miesbach, Groundwater Section, NDEQ, at (402) 471-4982.